facephi/sdk-mobile-documentation/docs/ios/Video_Id_Component.md

     //COMMON - LICENSE ERROR
     case LICENSE_CHECKER_ERROR(String)
     case MISSING_COMPONENT_LICENSE_DATA
+    case COMPONENT_LICENSE_ERROR
+    case EMPTY_LICENSE
+    //SPECIFIC - VIDEO ID ERROR
+    case OCR_ERROR([String: OcrDiagnostic])
 }
 ```

+**IMPORTANT: OCR_ERROR is a specific VideoIdComponent's error.
+It's used to inform the integrator of which OCR field's haven't passed the process validations.**

 The errors 'ErrorType.OTHER' and 'ErrorType.LICENSE_CHECKER_ERROR' are special because they also inform of
 the error's details.